Sunday’s Ride

 Before you head home, stop by the Registration Gazebo area for complementary maps, bike safety literature, complementary tail lights and reflective leg bands if you need them and any other swag we may be able to conjure up (while supplies last).

-PARKING (BY ROUTE) & BIKE PROTOCOL
+PARKING & BIKE PROTOCOL

 The Registration Area is in the Gazebo on the grounds of the Historic Village.
 Walk to the registration area to register or pick up your pre-registration packet if you did not pick it up during the Ice Cream Social.
 CLICK HERE FOR A GOOGLE EARTH MAP OF THIS AREA Zoom and move around to show how to enter Spruce Street from the north or south.